 Forging New Companies

 With a lack of new land for development, Hamilton has focused on remediation of industrial brownfield sites.
 Through an innovative program called ERASE, it offers financial incentives to companies to clean up and repurpose polluted sites.
-From 2011 to 2014, the city approved more than 130 development grant applications worth more than C$20 million.
-Redevelopment underway has already generated C$3 million in construction and created 650 jobs.
+The city has approved hundreds of development grant applications worth more than C$20 million.
+Redevelopment underway has generated C$3 million in construction and created 650 jobs.

 Geography, trade, industry and hard work built Hamilton’s successful economic past.
 Its future will leverage those same assets to create an economy that can prosper in the digital era.